1967 Riviera Beach riot: Aftermath

 On July 31, the Riviera Beach City Council held a meeting to discuss the riots.
 Residents accused the police department of brutality and discriminatory traffic enforcement towards the local Black community.
 They cited poor housing conditions and lack of recreational facilities within their community as reasons for their discontent.
 Florida politicians blamed other figures, such as Fidel Castro, H. Rap Brown, and Stokley Carmichael.
-In Sheriff Heidtman's incident report, he blamed the news for saying riots would happen all over the country, and requested a sizable increase in the Sheriff's Department's riot-related budget at the council meeting.
+In Sheriff Heidtman's incident report, he blamed the news for saying riots would happen all over the country, and requested a sizable increase in the sheriff's department's riot-related budget at the council meeting.
 Walter Cronkite discussed the riot in Riviera Beach that evening.

-Police dispersed a crowd gathering at Rosemary Avenue and Fourth Street in West Palm Beach on the evening of the 31st.
+Police dispersed a crowd gathering at Rosemary Avenue and Fourth Street in West Palm Beach on the evening of July 31.
 Liquor stores were boarded up and gun stores halted gun displays temporarily.
 The Mullins family, who owned the warehouses, sold them after receiving 20% of their insurance claim.
 Judge Russell H. McIntosh initially refused to lower bail until those arrested were charged and their backgrounds were investigated, but the appointed five-person bail committee, which included Edward Rodgers, the county's only Black judge, voted to reduce bail four days after the riot.
 Most of the 45 arrested were released.
 Police were applauded for their handling of the situation and concerns from the Black community were largely dismissed.

 In the years following the riot, a federal jobs program was brought into the city and the first Black member of the School District of Palm Beach County was elected in 1970.
-By 1971, the City Council was majoritively Black.
+By 1971, the City Council was mostly Black.